Ace Combat 7: Skies Unknown: Plot

-Rising tensions between Osea and Erusea culminate when Erusea launches a surprise attack on Osea with a massive number of combat drones.
-Erusea captures much of the Usean continent, including the ISEV and both Arsenal Birds, with former Osean president Vincent Harling still in the ISEV.
-Consequently, war breaks out between Erusea and Osea, the latter supported by the IUN-PKF.
-Avril, who was flying a refurbished F-104C Starfighter when the war began, is shot down in the crossfire, arrested for breaching wartime aviation laws, and is transferred as a mechanic to the Osean 444th Air Base, a military prison disguised as an air base, home to the penal fighter squadron "Spare Squadron".
+Rising tensions between Osea and Erusea culminate when Erusea launches a surprise attack on Osea and captures much of the Usean continent, including the ISEV and both Arsenal Birds, with former Osean president Vincent Harling still in the ISEV.
+During an engagement between an Osean fighter and an Erusean drone, Avril, flying a refurbished F-104C Starfighter, is shot down in the crossfire, arrested for breaching wartime aviation laws, and transferred to the Osean 444th Air Base, a military prison disguised as an air base, as a mechanic.

-Trigger, part of an Osean IUN-PKF squadron based in eastern Usea, fights to repel Erusean forces, but the IUN-PKF suffers heavy losses to the Arsenal Bird Liberty and Erusean ace Mihaly A. Shilage, who provides flight data to the Erusean combat drone program headed by Dr. Schroeder.
-Trigger leads a mission to extract Harling from the ISEV, but an Osean missile strikes Harling's rescue aircraft, killing him.
-Trigger is accused of firing the missile, found guilty by court-martial, and transferred to Spare Squadron.
-Considered expendable, Spare Squadron is sent on highly dangerous missions with minimal support to probe Erusea's drone defense network for weak points, frequently losing members in the process.
-Trigger encounters Mihaly again and dogfights him to a standstill, impressing Mihaly before both are forced to retreat due to inclement weather.

-For their commendable performance, all members of Spare Squadron are pardoned and transferred to a base on Tyler Island, off the southwestern coast of Usea, while Trigger and his wingman Count are recruited by the elite Long Range Strategic Strike Group (LRSSG).
-Assisted by the LRSSG, Osea and the IUN-PKF mount a series of devastating counter-offensives, including the destruction of Liberty using the sole operational Stonehenge railgun, allowing them to retake most of Usea.
-Meanwhile, Princess Rosa Cossette D'Elise, who initially promoted anti-Osean sentiment, becomes disillusioned with the war.
+Trigger, part of an Osean IUN-PKF squadron in eastern Usea, engages Erusean forces, but the IUN-PKF suffers heavy losses to the Arsenal Bird Liberty and Erusean ace Mihaly A. Shilage, who provides flight data to Dr. Schroeder's drone program.
+Trigger leads a mission to extract Harling from the ISEV, but an Osean air-to-air missile strikes Harling's rescue aircraft, killing him.
+Trigger is accused of firing the missile, deemed guilty by court-martial, and transferred to Spare Squadron.
+Considered expendable, Spare Squadron is sent on dangerous near-suicide missions to probe Erusea's drone defenses for weak points, frequently losing members in the process.
+Trigger encounters Mihaly again and dogfights him to a standstill, impressing Mihaly before he withdraws.
+For their commendable performance alongside Trigger, Spare Squadron is pardoned and transferred with the 444th to Tyler Island, while Trigger and his wingman Count are recruited by Osea's elite Long Range Strategic Strike Group (LRSSG).
+Osea and the IUN-PKF launch a counteroffensive against Erusea, destroying Liberty using the sole remaining "Stonehenge" railgun and liberating most of Usea.
+Meanwhile, Princess Cossette, who initially promoted anti-Osean sentiment, becomes disillusioned with the war.